rdomanski/jekyll-now/_posts/2017-1-7-Reverse-engineering-of-ARM-Microcontrollers.md

 ## Introduction

 Microcontrollers are small processing units that are widely used in todays electronics.
 MCUs are usually used for very specific and dedicated tasks.
-Therefore they are usually very limited in resource aspects (speed, memory) to reduce its cost and make it more reliable.
+Therefore, they are usually very limited in resource aspects (speed, memory) to reduce their cost and make them more reliable.
 They are found in many critcal fields of technology such as automotive, space industry or medical devices.

 Key characteristics of microcontrollers: